Art galleries grapple with pandemic times

 With Singapore’s push for domestic tourism, some galleries are seeing a more diverse crowd.

-Over at Kampong Glam, small gallery Coda Culture says recent exhibition sales have exceeded expectations.
-Founder Seelan Palay notes that around half of the works by young painter Faris Heizer, whose debut solo show is ongoing, have already been bagged by art lovers.
-These are priced between $900 and $1,400.
+At Kampong Glam, gallery Coda Culture says recent exhibition sales have outdone expectations.
+Founder Seelan Palay says around half of the works by young painter Faris Heizer, whose debut solo show is ongoing, have been sold.
+These are priced from $900 to $1,400.

-He adds: "You don't expect people to focus on art at this point in time, but I guess it's also therapeutic."
+He adds: “You don’t expect people to focus on art at this point, but I guess it’s also therapeutic.”

 Art Porters Gallery, housed in a shophouse in Spottiswoode Park Road, is seeing more domestic tourists on weekends.

-Co-founder Guillaume Levy-Lambert adds: "Some people are looking more at art as an investment...
+Co-founder Guillaume Levy-Lambert says: “Some people are looking more at art as an investment.
 Art is something tangible.
-If you put your money in the stock market, it is a bit abstract."
+If you put your money in the stock market it is a bit abstract.”

-Mr Levy-Lambert, who will soon launch an exhibition on art information website MutualArt, believes art lovers will continue to buy art that speaks to them.
-He said that a fortnight before the circuit breaker, an expat couple walked in and told him they had lost most of their life savings in the recent stock market crash.
+Levy-Lambert, who will soon launch an exhibition on art information website MutualArt, believes art lovers will continue to buy art that speaks to them.
+He said that a fortnight before the circuit breaker, an expatriate couple walked into his gallery and told him they had lost most of their life savings in the stock market crash.

-Later in the year, Art Porters Gallery will join about 20 other galleries for an SG Gallery Weekend, which is organised by the Art Galleries Association Singapore and runs from Nov 20 to 22.
+"They said, 'We woke up this morning and we decided to not be depressed.
+We're going to buy art.'"

-Art fairs are a way for gallerists to reach out to new collectors, but not everyone is upset that they have being cancelled or postponed.
+From Nov 20 to 22, Art Porters Gallery will join about 20 galleries for an SG Gallery Weekend, organised by the Art Galleries Association Singapore.

-The Affordable Art Fair is going digital, and Singapore's Utterly Art gallery is one of 50 galleries from around the world that will take part in the Affordable Online Art Fair from Nov 4 to 30.
-Works at the fair are no more than £6,000 (S$10,500) each.
+The Affordable Art Fair is going digital.
+Utterly Art is one of 50 galleries from around the world that will take part in the Affordable Online Art Fair from Nov 4 to 30.
+Works at the fair cost no more than £6,000 (S$10,600) each.

 Collectors may be more cautious these days, but many are still willing to collect good art if they see it.